siberoloji/siberoloji.github.io/content/en/blog/Cybersecurity/2016-03-31-what-is-public-key-cryptography.md

-After all this, you should create your own private and public key with the Enigmail&gt;Setup wizard in Thunderbird.
+After all this, you should create your own private and public key with the Enigmail>Setup wizard in Thunderbird.
 You must broadcast the public key to people.
 To do this, you can transfer the public key to a file (pub key) with the Export option and  save it at <a href="http://keyserver.pgp.com/">keyserver.pgp.com</a>  , etc. You can install it on key servers.
 To send mail, you must also have the public key of the other party.